JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 x = trajectory(ds, 1000.0; dt = dt)[:, 1]
 ```

 We know that we have to use much bigger `ks` than `1:20`, because this is a continuous case!
-(See reference given in `numericallyapunovs`)
+(See reference given in `numericallyapunovspectrum`)
 ```@example MAIN
 ks1 = 0:200
 ```